- About Us

 Any subsequent development pursuant to the specific plan will be subject to the terms, conditions and procedures set forth in any specific plan adopted for the project.
 Subsequent permits and activities will also be required to comply with any required mitigation measures set forth in the specific plan EIR.

-While the City of Brisbane has final discretionary authority, our nearby cities and the County will be asked to comment on the Environmental Impact Report.
+While the City of Brisbane has final discretionary authority, our nearby cities and the County were asked to comment on the Environmental Impact Report.
 Additionally, the City of Brisbane has been working for several years with Daly City, San Francisco and San Mateo County on regional transportation planning.
 We hope to work cooperatively with our neighbors to develop a quality and community-based project.

 Although the land owner submitted the application for the Specific Plan as required under the 1994 General Plan, the Specific Plan is under the purview of the City of Brisbane which has sole discretionary authority to adopt, deny or modify the Specific Plan.